NERSC/LibWrap/README.md

 * Test HDF5 apps (Test with the compiler that gotcha uses)
 ```
 cd test
-source test #issue: if source does not work, try bash
+source test.sh #issue: if source does not work, try bash
 ```
 ## [Gotcha](https://gotcha.readthedocs.io/en/latest/#) is an API that provides function wrapping.